NewYorkCoinNYC/electrumx/docs/protocol-ideas.rst

   * *history*

-    A list of transactions.
+    A list ot transactions.
 Each transaction is itself a list of two elements:

       1. The block height